mlpack/mlboard/README.md

 elapsed time: 10.0004s
 ```

-Note: Just to benchmark, a waiting time of 10 sec was added using `std::this_thread::sleep_for( std::chrono::seconds(10));` inside the scaler function (to mock a behavior of writing a summary which has a lot of data), so that there could be a clear difference between the two codes
+Note: Just to benchmark, a waiting time of 10 sec was added using `std::this_thread::sleep_for( std::chrono::seconds(10));` inside the `mockfunc` (to mock a behavior of writing a summary which has a lot of data), so that there could be a clear difference between the two codes